Isioman/Natural-Language-Processing-Project-Toxic-Spans-Detection/README.md

  - Step 20: Copy the verification code by clicking on the highlighted icon.
  <img src="https://github.com/Isioman/Natural-Language-Processing-Project-Toxic-Spans-Detection/blob/main/Images/Copy Verification Code.jpg" width="600">

+ - Step 21: To view the saved files,

  #### Side Notes:
  1. A common error that can occur is excedding the allocation of GPU.
 To solve this:
   - Rerun the model by selecting the options in Runtime -> Restart and Run all.